MicrosoftDocs/azure-dev-docs/articles/intro/azure-developer-overview.md

 ## Application development scenarios on Azure

 You can incorporate Azure into your application in different ways depending on your needs.
+The following video provides a helpful overview of the most popular development scenarios for Azure developers:

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50LmJ]